Je12emy/webmd-data-extractor/readme.md

-# WebMD Data Extractor
+# Jira Data Extractor

-A command-line tool to extract and analyze data from WebMD's Jira instance.
+A command-line tool to extract and analyze data from Jira.
 This tool provides insights into sprint completion rates and team member velocity across different boards and sprints.

 ## Features